Azure/azure-sdk-for-net/doc/DataPlaneCodeGeneration/DeveloperDrivenEvolution.md

         // Suggest appending values to a plural method name public virtual AsyncPageable<MetricFeedback> GetMetricFeedbacksValuesAsync(Guid feedbackId, CancellationToken cancellationToken = default)
         {
-            // Call internal paging implementation by passing the new scope name, the inner scope will be suppressed AsyncPageable<BinaryData> pageableBinaryData = GetMetricFeedbacksImplementationAsync("MetricsAdvisorClient.GetMetricFeedbacksValues", feedbackId, new RequestContext() { CancellationToken = cancellationToken });
+            // Call internal paging implementation by passing the new scope name because it has a different name from the protocol method, and the inner scope will be suppressed
+            AsyncPageable<BinaryData> pageableBinaryData = GetMetricFeedbacksImplementationAsync("MetricsAdvisorClient.GetMetricFeedbacksValues", feedbackId, new RequestContext() { CancellationToken = cancellationToken });

             // Calling deserialization helper